When it seemed like the nation was tearing apart,

 Cadillac's Instagram gallery became a countdown to the brand film's release.

-“Carry” aired as the final tile was put into place.
+“Carry” aired as the final tile was laid into place.

 Visitors could read Cadillac's open letter, dive into the stories behind “Carry”